elawy/AntColony_Project/README.md

 ### AntColony
 Basically, the AntColony class is the main actuator.
 The instance of this class is created in the main or in the ROS file and is the only one that will exist.
-The corresponding API of the algorithm is the public functions of the AntColony class (see 3.1).
+The corresponding API of the algorithm is the public functions of the AntColony class.
 It contains all the functions that calculate the path, as well as all the parameters required for that.
-The most important functions for path calculation are explained in section 3.4.
 It has exactly one instance, named theMap, of the GridSystem class, since access to the map information is required for the route calculation.
 The pointer antsArray allows the accesses to the ants, which were created dynamically in the function createAnts().
 Just the start end end point of the Type